Certificate in Continuous Professional Development in Investigating Modern Slavery

 In June 2016, the University also hosted a major conference – Action 2030: Ending Modern Slavery Together – where the Archbishop of Canterbury addressed business leaders on humanitarian responsibility.
 He concluded: “It’s a privilege to be in partnership with the University of Derby and to be involved in one of the great causes of our lifetime.”

 You should have a responsibility within your organisation for examining labour supply chains.

 The first stage of enrolling on the course is to register with the Gangmaster Licensing Authority.

 We are currently not taking direct enrolments at the University.

 The fee for studying this course is £500.

-The electronic resources each consist of knowledge checks to ensure that you have understood each of their content.
-You’ll be further assessed on the two-day face to face course for your demonstrated skills in gathering reliable information.
+The electronic resources provided as part of the course each consist of knowledge checks to ensure that you have understood their content.
+You’ll be further assessed on the two-day face-to- face course to ensure that you can demonstrate skills in gathering reliable information.

-Finally, after the two day course, you will complete a 1500-word portfolio where you’ll reflect not only on what skills the course has taught you, but also how that will be contextualised in your working lives when meeting the requirements of the Modern Slavery Act 2015.
+Finally, following the two-day course, you will complete a 1500-word portfolio where you’ll reflect not only on the skills you have acquired but also on how those skills will be contextualised in your working life when meeting the requirements of the Modern Slavery Act 2015.

 Who you'll meet